 Movie Theatres: Many movie theatres use advertising kiosks to promote upcoming movies as well as showcase food options and specials.

-Quick Service Restaurants: QSRs utilize advertising display kiosks and digital signage to market new food items and combinations, as well as pricing.
+Quick Service Restaurants: QSRs and fast food restaurants utilize advertising display kiosks and digital signage to market new food items and combinations, as well as pricing.

 Retail: Malls employ advertising kiosks to promote individual products as well as stores inside of their area.